Flight Deck Management

 • Localizer-based approach procedures are not authorized to fly using GPS.

-• The authorization to fly instrument approaches and departures with GPS is limited to U.S. airspace.
+• Authorization for GPS-based instrument approaches and departures is limited to U.S. airspace.
 Operations outside the U.S. must be authorized by the appropriate sovereign authority.

 Flight Deck Organization